 What is Clicker Training For Dogs?

-Clicker training is a method of animal training that uses a click to tell an animal when it does something correctly.
+Clicker training is a method of animal training that uses a click to tell an animal that it has done something correctly.

-The clicker is a tiny box held in the palm of your hand, with a button that you push quickly to make the sound.
-Clicker training is considered to be a positive training method since the dog is rewarded for good behavior.
+The clicker is a small noisemaker held in the palm of your hand, with a button that you push to make a clicking sound.

 How Does Dog Clicker Training Work?

 The clicker creates a connection between a human trainer and an animal trainee.